-The interim dividend declared and paid during the year by the Holding Company, its subsidiaries, associates and joint venture companies incorporated in India and until the date of the respective audit reports of such Holding Company, subsidiaries, associates and joint venture is in accordance with section 123 of the Act.
+The interim dividend declared and paid during the year by the Holding Company and its subsidiaries incorporated in India and until the date of the respective audit reports of such Holding Company and its subsidiaries is in accordance with section 123 of the Act.

-As stated in note 45 to the consolidated Ind AS financial statements, the respective Board of Directors of the Holding Company, its subsidiaries, associates and joint venture companies, incorporated in India have proposed final dividend for the year which is subject to the approval of the members of the respective companies at the respective ensuing Annual General Meeting.
-The amount of dividend declared is in accordance with section 123 of the Act to the extent it applies to declaration of dividend.
+As stated in note 45 to the consolidated Ind AS financial statements, the respective Board of Directors of the Holding Company and its subsidiaries, incorporated in India have proposed final dividend for the year which is subject to the approval of the members of the respective companies at the respective ensuing Annual General Meeting.
+The dividend declared is in accordance with section 123 of the Act to the extent it applies to declaration of dividend.